Languages of Africa: Nilo-Saharan languages

 Nilo-Saharan languages are a proposed grouping of some one hundred diverse languages.
 Genealogical linkage between these languages has failed to be conclusively demonstrated, and support for the proposal is sparse among linguists.
 The languages share some unusual morphology, but if they are related, most of the branches must have undergone major restructuring since diverging from their common ancestor.

 This hypothetical family would reach an expanse that stretches from the Nile Valley to northern Tanzania and into Nigeria and DR Congo, with the Songhay languages along the middle reaches of the Niger River as a geographic outlier.
 The inclusion of the Songhay languages is questionable, and doubts have been raised over the Koman, Gumuz and Kadu branches.

 Some of the better known Nilo-Saharan languages are Kanuri, Fur, Songhay, Nobiin and the widespread Nilotic family, which includes the Luo, Dinka and Maasai.
 Most Nilo-Saharan languages are tonal, as are Niger-Congo languages.

 Niger–Congo languages

-Map showing the traditional language families represented in Africa:
+Map showing the geographic language groupings of in Africa: